MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

     |**Unit of Measure**|Specifies the unit of measure for the tariff number. |

 > [!NOTE]
-> If you add a supplementary unit of measure, [!INCLUDE [prod_short](includes/prod_short.md)] will ask whether you want to update related items.
+> If you add a supplementary unit of measure, [!INCLUDE [prod_short](includes/prod_short.md)] will ask if you want to update related items.
 If you choose to update related items, the **Unit of Measure** on the **Item Units of Measure** page will be updated for all items with the same tariff number.

-> [!NOTE]
+>
 > When you add the **Tariff Number** with a defined **Unit of Measure** to the item, [!INCLUDE [prod_short](includes/prod_short.md)] will automatically add a new unit of measure to the **Item Units of Measure** for the item.
 The **Qty. per Unit of Measure** will be based on the **Quantity Rounding Precision** field.

 ## Enter country-specific Intrastat settings

 Intrastat requirements are similar in all member states of the EU, although there are important exceptions.
 In theory, the rules should be uniformly applied in all member states.
 However, there are differences in implementations because some member states provide guidelines on how to apply the principles in specific situations.
-For example, commercial samples, return of goods, and so on.
+For example, commercial samples and return of goods.
 These guidelines can produce different results for various situations.
-Therefore, the information that countries must enter can differ.
-The file format to use for reporting can also differ.
+Therefore, the information that countries must enter can differ and the file format to use for reporting can also differ.

 ### Austria